loosolab/UROPA/docs/uropa-example.md

 This key allows a special filtering of the features for annotation.
 Only features with the requested 'attribute.value'= 'protein_coding' will be chosen for each peak, if existant in the gtf.

+**Attention** : These two keys are dependent to each other, so they must both be given for a proper use of filtering.

 The attribute shown in this example is provided in Ensembl gtf file, therefore it is possible to extract it for each genomic feature.
 Other gtf source files contain different attribute keys and values, but if known, one can use any of them for filtering the results.